rodonile/rsudp/README.md

 # The Windows branch

+:warning: This branch is outdated, moved to [rsudp-leq](https://github.com/rodonile/rsudp-leq). :warning:

 This is a minimal version of rsudp with only the relevant modules and dependencies for the use case of small ground vibration disturbance detection, ready for production deployment in windows OS.

 ## Table of Contents